-STATUS OF JERUSALEM
+MAP 4 STATUS OF JERUSALEM

-First, the indigenous Arab population constituted at the time of the partition more than 70 % of the whole population and owned more than 90 % of the land, but was assigned only 46 % of the land.
-On the other hand, the Jews who at the time of partition constituted less than 30 % of the population and owned less than 10 % of the land, were assigned 54 % of the land.
+the indigenous Arab population constituted at the time of the partition more than 70 % the whole population and owned more than 90 % of the land, but was assigned only 46 % the land.
+On the other hand, the Jews who at the time of partition constituted less than of the population and owned less than 10 % of the land, were assigned 54 % of the

-Second, the partition was arithmetically wrong because it did not take the figures and proportions of population and ownership of the land into consideration.
-Moreover, the Jewish State was to include the most fertile plane and the Mediterranean coast, while the Arab State was assigned mountainous and arid regions of Palestine.
+Second, the partition was arithmetically wrong because it did not take the figures and portions of population and ownership of the land into consideration.
+Moreover, the State was to include the most fertile plane and the Mediterranean coast, while the State was assigned mountainous and arid regions of Palestine.

-Third, the UN did not have the jurisdiction to partition of countries and therefore, this resolution was illegal and unjust.
+Third, the UN did not have the jurisdiction to partition of countries and therefore, this solution was illegal and unjust.

-Finally, the Jewish State was to include 498,000 Jews and 497,000 Arabs, on which the state would be Jewish ruled and the one thousand difference in population made of the Arabs a minority.13
+Finally, the Jewish State was to include 498,000 Jews and 497,000 Arabs, on which state would be Jewish ruled and the one thousand difference in population made of the a minority.
+13

-As a result of the Partition Plan Resolution 181 that was adopted in the General Assembly, also as a result of the termination of the British Mandatory, the last British troops withdrew from Palestine in May 1948 and immediately the Zionists proclaimed the state of Israel.
-The Arab armies came to protect the Palestinians but they entered only the parts of Palestine that were assigned to the Arab State according to the Plan of Partition, even the Arab countries rejected this plan!
+As a result of the Partition Plan Resolution 181 that was adopted in the General barbly, also as a result of the termination of the British Mandatory, the last British troops are from Palestine in May 1948 and immediately the Zionists proclaimed the state of The Arab armies came to protect the Palestinians but they entered only the parts sestine that were assigned to the Arab State according to the Plan of Partition, even the countries rejected this plan!
 Finally a cease-fire was agreed in 1949, and by then Israel

-13. These were the main factors that let the Arabs to reject the Plan of Partition.
-My opinion is that the rights of indigenous Arab population were totally ignored, and the resolution was illegal and unjust because it was in contradiction with the aim of mandatory and the concept of self-determination in the Charter of the UN.
-Although, the resolution was not just or legal, it was adopted under extraordinary Zionist pressure and the role played by President Truman and the American Senate, as was explained above.
+These were the main factors that let the Arabs to reject the Plan of Partition.
+My opinion the rights of indigenous Arab population were totally ignored, and the resolution was and unjust because it was in contradiction with the aim of mandatory and the concept determination in the Charter of the UN.
+Although, the resolution was not just or legal, adopted under extraordinary Zionist pressure and the role played by President Truman the American Senate, as was explained above.

-had controlled about 77 % of Palestine (more than what was assigned to the Jewish State in the Partition Plan), and the rest of the country was under Arab control; Gaza Strip under Egyptian control, while the West Bank and East Jerusalem were under Jordanian control.14
+the Partition Plan), and the rest of the country was under Arab control; Gaza Strip under Egyptian control, while the West Bank and East Jerusalem were under Jordanian control.
+14